luxzg/WSL2-fixes/networkingMode=bridged.md

 https://randombytes.substack.com/p/bridged-networking-under-wsl
 - Article about systemd:
 https://randombytes.substack.com/p/migrating-from-systemd-genie-to-native
-- bottle-imp (I did not try this yet, but it's related to the systemd topic, fixes some WSL-systemd omissions): https://github.com/arkane-systems/bottle-imp
+- bottle-imp (I did not try this yet, but it's related to the systemd topic, and fixes some WSL-systemd omissions): https://github.com/arkane-systems/bottle-imp

 And some official docs about `systemd` networking: